shaundonmoyer/Final_Project/FracFocus.md

 ### Prerequisites

-For this project the following software and data is needed:
+For this project the following software and data are needed:

 * R
 * RStuido